nexxai/fcp-dj-mix-generator/README.md

 **Important Notes:**

+- The tracklist generator will not add timestamps and so you will need to add them manually before using the other scripts
-- Each track starts on a new line
+- Each track must start on a new line
-- Format must be: `Number.
+- Format must be: `Track Number.
 Artist - Track Title - HH:MM:SS`
 - Timestamps should be in 24-hour format (HH:MM:SS)
 - The first track should start at 00:00:00

 ## Usage

+### Tracklist Generator

+**NOTE:** It is assumed that the audio files used in your Ableton project are named like: `CAMELOT - BPM - Trackname` If this is not the case, you will need to modify the regex labelled 'file_name' in `generate_tracklist.py` to match your naming scheme.

+1. Make a copy of your Ableton project
+2. Run the script to generate a tracklist:
+   `python3 generate_tracklist.py <project_file>`
+   For example:
+   `python3 generate_tracklist.py '2025 Winter Mixtape.als'`
+3. The tracklist will be saved in the current folder as `tracklist.txt` however, this file will still need manual attention.
+The file will _not_ contain timestamps so these must be added manually for the other scripts to work.

 ### FCPXML Generator